CoreyBurkhart/personal-site/README.md

 This is an updated version of my personal website.
-Still a WIP
+WIP